Nutrition Facts Labeling

 - Tree nuts

-Your food’s nutrition label must appear on your product’s Principal Display Panel (PDP) which is the area most likely to be seen by the consumer.
+However, your food’s nutrition label must appear on your product’s Principal Display Panel (PDP) which is the area most likely to be seen by the consumer.
 Depending on how much space your food product has available for the label will determine how the Nutrition Facts table looks.
-Below are two options if space is an issue:
+Below are also two options if space is an issue:

 If your nutrition label can’t list additional minerals and vitamins underneath iron, you’re allowed to list the additional nutritional statements to the right with a line that sets them apart from the footnotes.